SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Character Points.
 To increase the skill to 5D+1 after the next scenario, the character must spend ﬁve Character Points.
-The cost to get one pip in a new specialization equals one-half of the number before the “D” in the governing attribute or skill’s die code.
-The cost to improve an existing specialization by one pip equals one-half of the number before the “D” in specialization skill’s die code.
+The cost to get one pip in a new specialization equals one-half of the number before the "D" in the governing attribute or skill’s die code.
+The cost to improve an existing specialization by one pip equals one-half of the number before the "D" in specialization skill’s die code.
 (In both cases, round up.)
 A character does not need the governing skill to get a specialization in it.
 However, if he does have one, getting a specialization in it acts as